fortify/fortify-ssc-parser-debricked-cyclonedx/doc-resources/parser-obtain-results.md

 The easiest approach for importing Debricked results into SSC is through [fcli](https://github.com/fortify-ps/fcli), using the `fcli ssc appversion-artifact import debricked command`.
 This command will download the Debricked CycloneDX SBOM file using the Debricked REST API, and then upload the SBOM file to SSC for processing by this parser plugin.

 When using fcli, there is no need to manually obtain the SBOM file, preparing a proper SSC third-party results zip-file, and uploading this zip-file to SSC.
-With this approach, the information in the remainder of this document can be disregarded.
+With this approach, the information in the [Manual import](#manual-import) and [Upload results](#upload-results) sections can be ignored.

-### Manually obtaining the SBOM file from Debricked
+### Manual import

 The Debricked website allows for generating a report in CycloneDX SBOM format using the following steps: